rpvnwnkl/DailyWriterTools/README.md

 ##Currently
 - This will run with 'python autoWrite.py' in Terminal
 - outputs number of words after quitting file
+- does give overall word count for the month

 ##Does Not
-- write a file of all the words
+- Does no make a file of everything written yet
-- Does not give overall word count
 - does not open text files of what you have written, for copying

 write one file, rewrites two new files and gives you word counts